CoheterosUS/coheteros-gsui/README.md

 #### DOWNLOAD

 Download the [latest release](https://github.com/CoheterosUS/coheteros-gsui/releases/latest) and extract the ZIP file.
-Modify the `.env` file as needed, then start the app:
+Then, to start the application, run the following commands in a terminal:

 ```bash
 cd backend
 setup.bat
 run.bat
 ```

+> **NOTE**: Most changes on the `.env` file won't be applied, since the frontend is pre-built.
+To apply changes, clone the repository and follow the `Installation` and `Usage` instructions below.

+> **NOTE**: Python is required to run the backend.

 #### INSTALLATION